 Set years after the first game, in a world in which humanity lost its initial war against the alien invaders, the XCOM team is no longer a massive interplanetary defence force, but instead a small band of renegades and outlaws.

 That changes the scope of many missions, which are now built around a new stealth mechanic that allows you to move your team into an optimum position and launch an ambush on the first unsuspecting enemies you find.

 Missions are also likely to boast secondary objectives, and some set strict time limits, forcing you to abandon the safety of cover and dash forward across the map in order to succeed in time.

 Maps are generated procedurally, meaning there’s more variation than before, and they’re packed with new enemy types - including a few re-purposed from the original ‘90s series like the Viper.

 XCOM 2 is the rare sequel that feels better than the original in just about every way - and the original was already fantastic, so that’s really saying something.

 Forza 7 is the ultimate driving game for Xbox and PC gamers.
 It adds realistic elements to the game without making it as punishing as the majority of driving sims, providing the perfect balance for gamers.
 It’s a stunning game not only in terms of the cars but the weather system, environments and even the tracks themselves, and the built-in photo mode shows it all off perfectly.

 Combine that with perfect handling, even when using a controller, and you’ve got a racing game that you’ll sink a lot of time into.

-Find out more in our Forza Motorsport 7 review.
+Read our full Forza Motorsport 7 review

 With its first game, Limbo, developer Playdead proved it was at the top of the puzzle-platformer genre.
 Somehow, against the odds, it’s done one better with the impeccable Inside.